Warfarin Side Effects

 Visit your doctor or health care professional for regular checks on your progress.
 You will need to have a blood test called a PT/INR regularly.
 The PT/INR blood test is done to make sure you are getting the right dose of this medicine.
 It is important to not miss your appointment for the blood tests.
 When you first start taking this medicine, these tests are done often.
 Once the correct dose is determined and you take your medicine properly, these tests can be done less often.

 Do not start taking or stop taking any medicines or over-the-counter medicines except on the advice of your doctor or health care professional.

 You should discuss your diet with your doctor or health care professional.
 Do not make major changes in your diet.
 Vitamin K can affect how well this medicine works.
-Many foods contain vitamin K. It is important to eat a consistent amount of foods with vitamin K. Other foods with vitamin K that you should eat in consistent amounts are asparagus, basil, beef or pork liver, black eyed peas, broccoli, brussel sprouts, cabbage, chickpeas, cucumber with peel, green onions, green tea, okra, parsley, peas, thyme, and green leafy vegetables like beet greens, collard greens, endive, kale, mustard greens, spinach, turnip greens, watercress, or certain lettuces like green leaf or romaine.
+Many foods contain vitamin K. It is important to eat a consistent amount of foods with vitamin K. Other foods with vitamin K that you should eat in consistent amounts are asparagus, basil, black eyed peas, broccoli, brussel sprouts, cabbage, green onions, green tea, parsley, green leafy vegetables like beet greens, collard greens, kale, spinach, turnip greens, or certain lettuces like green leaf or romaine.

 This medicine can cause birth defects or bleeding in an unborn child.
 Women of childbearing age should use effective birth control while taking this medicine.
 If a woman becomes pregnant while taking this medicine, she should discuss the potential risks and her options with her healthcare professional.